 Grant money is available from various sources to assist public safety departments with their many needs.
 Many times, grants are awarded based on priority; jurisdictions with higher crime rates qualify for more money.
-Even with Cape Coral's low crime indexes, our full-time Grant Writer acquired over \$541,184 in FY18, and \$497,147 in FY19.
-Over 3 million dollars in grant funding has already been requested for FY20, but it remains to be seen what the final award total will be.
-This money was and will continue to be used to purchase needed equipment, fund educational and targeted enforcement initiatives, and even offset salary costs.
+Even with Cape Coral's low crime indexes, our full-time Grant Writer acquired over \$541,184 in FY18, \$497,147 in FY19, and \$723,795 in FY20.
+Over 3 million dollars in grant funding was originally requested for FY20; due to the impact of the COVID-19 pandemic several projects and funding sources were put on hold.
+These will be shifted to future years as appropriate, and new requests will be made.

+This money was and will continue to be used to purchase needed equipment, fund educational and targeted enforcement initiatives, and even offset salary and overtime costs.
 This results in direct savings to the taxpayers of our community.
 The Department will continue to seek out alternative funding sources to offset expenses to the community.